NSoiffer/MathCAT/docs/users.md

 MathCAT's navigation is the same in Word and in a browser.

-While navigating an expression, "control+c" copies the MathML for the current node in NVDA.
+While navigating an expression, "control+c" copies the math content of the current node in NVDA.
+The following formats are supported:

++ MathML (Default)
++ LaTeX
++ ASCIIMath
++ Speech

 ## Option List